tomsabala/Kmeans/README.md

 # Kmeans
 A k means algorithm implementation using C and Python.
-Both implementations come in order to compare efficiencies between C and Python.
+Both implementations comes in order to compare efficiencies between C and Python.

 # Implementation